Avalski Venac: Official proceedings

 In September 2007 an official motion was started by the municipality of Voždovac to create new municipality and in October 2007 municipal assembly began construction of the building in central Beli Potok which would serve as an outer representation of the assembly and the future municipal seat if new municipality is to be created.
 The new administrative center was finished in April 2008.
 President of the municipal assembly Goran Lukačević said that the opinions of the population will ensue soon and that inhabitants of the neighborhood of Resnik in the municipality of Rakovica will be also asked to join the new municipality.

+At the time, the motion was supported by the local administration headed by the Democratic Party at the time, but not by the members of the same party on the city level.
+The new municipality was also proposed by the political party G17 Plus in 2010 and New Party in 2015.
+The coalition Moramo, during the April 2022 campaign for the local elections in Belgrade, favored formation of the municipality, but also of several others.

+After the change in city government in 2014, a commission for the change of the City Statute was formed.
+It was announced in 2015 and 2016 that the new statute will also deal with the administrative division, but as of October 2017 nothing changed.
+In October 2017, Belgrade's Administrative secretariat disclosed that the notions for the creation of the municipalities of Dunavski Venac, Avalski Venac and Kaluđerica were applied, but that all three were in a discord with the City statute.